Elnu Abenaki Tribe

-Roger Longtoe Sheehan served as chief since at least 2016.

 State recognition

 Vermont recognized the Elnu Abenaki Tribe as a state-recognized tribe in 2011.
 The other state-recognized tribes in Vermont are the Nulhegan Band of the Coosuk Abenaki Nation, Koasek Abenaki Tribe, and the Mississquoi Abenaki Tribe.

-Nonprofit organization
+501(c)(3) corporation

 In 2020, the group created Elnu Abenaki Incorporated, a 501(c)(3) nonprofit organization, based in Brattleboro, Vermont.
-Their registered agent is Rich Holshuh.
+The catefory is Arts, Culture and Humanities / Cultural, Ethnic Awareness (NTEE) Their registered agent is Rich Holshuh.

+The current officers (latest report filed 2025) are: